anvilproject/anvil-portal/content/learn/data-analysts/the-r-bioconductor-anvil-package.md

 - Follow instructions at [Set up billing with $300 Google credits to explore Terra](https://support.terra.bio/hc/en-us/articles/360046295092) to enable billing for your own projects.

-## Frequently Asked Question
+## Frequently Asked Questions

 - Uploading workflows -- through GitHub / Dockstore, but also the Broad Methods Repository ([YouTube](https://www.youtube.com/watch?v=VtKlYqWBW6A)); see also the [WDL Puzzles](https://app.terra.bio/#workspaces/help-gatk/WDL-puzzles) workspace.
 - Default name and namespace -- the runtime starts in a particular workspace, and the runtime knows the default namespace and name.
-So by default I had
+So by default, I had
 ```shell
 > avworkspace()
 [1] "deeppilots-bioconductor-may3/Bioconductor-Workshop-PopUp-mtmorgan"
 ```
 - `gsutil_cp(): CommandException: Downloading this composite object requires integrity checking with CRC32c, but your crcmod installation isn’t using...` This is a bug that should be fixed in the underlying image for the runtime.